Skip to main content

 iec61850_figure43

-• TRG_OPT_DATA_UPDATE: Send when the data is updated.
+• TRG_OPT_DATA_UPDATE: Send when data is updated .

 • TRG_OPT_INTEGRITY: Send periodically.